Parag-S-Salunkhe/go-application-devops/Implementation-Guide-Docs/Questions&Answers.md

 -----------------------------------------------------------------------------------------------------
 ## Part 3 <a name="p3"></a>

-1. How does SSL/TLS termination work with an Ingress Controller, and can I configure it for different services?
+1. <ins> How does SSL/TLS termination work with an Ingress Controller, and can I configure it for different services?</ins>
  SSL/TLS termination with an Ingress Controller allows the controller to handle HTTPS traffic by decrypting it before passing it to the backend services.
 You configure SSL termination by specifying TLS certificates in the Ingress manifest.
  Multiple services can have separate SSL configurations by defining different hostnames and associating each with its own TLS certificate within the same Ingress resource.
 This allows for secure communication without exposing certificates directly to the services.

-2. What are the best practices for scaling an Ingress Controller in a large Kubernetes deployment?
+2. <ins>What are the best practices for scaling an Ingress Controller in a large Kubernetes deployment?</ins>
 Best practices for scaling an Ingress Controller include:
 - Deploying the Ingress Controller as a DaemonSet to ensure it runs on every node and scales automatically with the cluster.
 - Using Horizontal Pod Autoscalers (HPA) to scale the number of Ingress Controller replicas based on CPU or memory usage.